-Provide a minimum of 17'-0" of vertical clearance under the new bridges over I-85.
-In addition, provide 17'-0" of vertical clearance over the future section of I-85.
-When calculating the future vertical clearance, assume the future section of I-85 has inside and outside shoulders that will be 12 feet in width, the future profile grade line will be in the center of four 12-ft. travel lanes, and the future profile grade line elevation will be adjusted such that the pavement elevation at the median barrier for the future section will match this project's pavement elevation at the median barrier.
+Provide a minimum of 17'-0" of vertical clearance under the new bridge over I-20.
+In addition, provide 17'-0" of vertical clearance over the future section of I-20.
+When calculating the future vertical clearance, assume the future section of I-20 has inside and outside shoulders that satisfy the requirements of section 2.2.4, with one additional lane projected to the outside, the future profile grade line will be in the center of four 12-ft. travel lanes, and the future profile grade line elevation will be adjusted such that the pavement elevation at the median barrier for the future section will match this project's pavement elevation at the median barrier.